-Our third quarter report tells a heartfelt story by KC Keith, VP General Manager of Stockman Insurance.
-A US Army Veteran, KC is also the son of a World War II Veteran.
-Today he reflects on the importance of Veterans Day.
+KC Keith, VP General Manager of Stockman Insurance and US Army Veteran, reflects on the importance of Veterans Day.

 Veterans Day, originally known as Armistice Day, is a day set aside to honor veterans who served, sacrificed, and returned so that all of us have the freedom to follow our dreams and passions.
 Armistice Day reflects the agreement to end World War I on the 11th hour of the 11th day during the 11th month in 1918.
 Now called Veterans Day, this holiday always falls on November 11th with all memorials and celebrations beginning at 11:00 am.